 The major reason for this site is the two part tale of a Merton experience which began in 1955 when I entered the Abbey of Gethsemani and soon found myself being friended by this extraordinary man then known as Fr.
 Louis, the novice master.
 The first few sections are later additions to the main tale.
-To get to the actual entry page down to “Thomas Merton and the Quest”.
+To get to the actual entry, page down to “A Novice and His Master”.

 His last talk was not easily digested by the listeners nor was it readily accepted by many.
 He told them that they needed to stand on their own two feet.
 To me this implies that one cannot depend on existing institutions but should make one’s way through life in the most personal way: with a one to one relation to the Great Spirit.
 His last words were prophetic: ‘I will now disappear’.
 He died shortly after this speech and the world lost an incredibly loving man and I feel I lost a great friend.